 Executive Management Team

-John was born in Green Bay and lives in Cottage Grove with his wife and three children.
-John is a 1998 graduate of UW-Madison with his bachelor of science degree in political science and international relations.
+Originally from Green Bay, Chris lives in Verona with his wife and 2 children.
+Chris is a 1997 graduate of UW River Falls with his Bachelor of Science degree in Political Science and Public Administration.